Belarus, Once Again, Cracks Down on Dissent

 “I would expect Western governments to take the arrests of protesters into account in assessing whether improved relations can be sustained,” he said.

 Lukashenko is already sharpening his rhetorical claws, finding in his annual “message to the people and the National Assembly” late last month a fresh target for criticism.
-In contrast to a few months earlier, when he singled out Russia, this time he took aim squarely at Brussels for criticizing — or, to use his parlance, “pouring dirt on” — his regime
+In contrast to a few months earlier, when he singled out Russia, this time he took aim squarely at Brussels for criticizing — or, to use his parlance, “pouring dirt on” — his regime.

-“We are not idiots; we see what is happening inside the EU itself,” Lukashenko said, later adding, “I want to tell all the European leaders: you really lack something between the legs … You will soon realize your mistakes and will regret having made them.
+“We are not idiots; we see what is happening inside the EU itself,” Lukashenko said, later adding, “I want to tell all the European leaders: You really lack something between the legs….
+You will soon realize your mistakes and will regret having made them.
 Why are you so stubborn?
 Where’s your democracy and tolerance?”

 In the meantime, for another six months, Belarus will avoid U.S. economic sanctions.
 And unless Lukashenko does something “awful,” wherever that threshold may lie, Minsk can probably bank on getting more relief later this year.